-14 best aviation museums around the world
+World's best aviation museums

 Exhibits include the SR-71 Blackbird (the world's fastest spy plane), a B-29 Superfortress and the world's smallest biplane.

-In one area, planes double as canvases for Brazilian graffiti artist Nunca.
+In one area, retired DC-3 aircraft double as canvases for Brazilian graffiti artist Nunca.

 One of the most popular attractions is the Boneyard, otherwise known as the place planes go to die.
+There's a boneyard on the grounds of the museum as well as a large military boneyard accessible via the museum-organized daily bus tours.

 The 309th Aerospace Maintenance and Regeneration Group (to give the area its correct name) covers 2,600 acres (or 1,430 soccer pitches) and contains the rusting hulks of 4,000 retired aircraft.

-This museum houses one of the world's biggest displays of aviation technology.

-The museum is operated by Ukraine's National Aviation University, which uses the site for training and education.

-5. French Air and Space Museum
+The French Air and Space Museum has not one but two Concordes.

-It covers 1.6 million square feet and contains 19,595 exhibits -- some of which date to the 16th century.

-It houses the only known remaining piece of the L'Oiseau Blanc, the aircraft used by Charles Nungesser and François Coli in their attempt to make the first transatlantic crossing from Paris to New York in 1927, two weeks before Charles Lindbergh's successful flight in the opposite direction.
+It covers 1.6 million square feet and contains 19,595 exhibits -- some of which date to the 16th century, and includes rarities like the only known remaining piece of the L'Oiseau Blanc.
+This aircraft was used by Charles Nungesser and François Coli in their attempt to make the first transatlantic crossing from Paris to New York in 1927, two weeks before Charles Lindbergh's successful flight in the opposite direction.

 They took off from Paris, but were never seen again.
 This museum is the only place you can see two Concordes side by side.

-Note: This story was originally published in 2014 and has been updated and expanded.